 If you are a Walt Disney World vet, it’s especially important to experience these attractions since they do not get the same overlay treatment on the East coast.

-This year it’s a small world has FastPasses available: guys!
+Last year it’s a small world holiday had FastPasses available: guys!
 This is a game changer!

-This attraction is one of the best ones to ride to get you into the Disney spirit- I cannot say enough.
+This attraction is the best example of Disney Christmas decorations out there!
+You must ride this to enjoy your Christmas at Disneyland- it will definitely get you into the Disneyland Christmas spirit- I cannot say enough.

 You.
 Must.
 Not.
 Skip!